How to Request Administrator Access (UAC) Inside a Windows Batch File

 User Account Control (UAC) Prompt in Windows

-Some tasks, especially those that update or modify system settings or files, will not function without administrative rights because they will be blocked by UAC to protect the system.
+Some tasks, especially those that update or modify system settings or files, will not function without administrative rights because UAC will block them to protect the system.
 It is then up to the user to grant that application sufficient permission for that task via the request administrator access screen.
-This manual intervention helps prevent malware from causing damage, however, it does rely on the user not blindly clicking yes to allow anything and everything from running as administrator.
+This manual intervention helps prevent malware from causing damage.
+However, it does rely on the user not blindly clicking yes to allow anything and everything to run as administrator.

 Related ArticlesThese articles may also be of interest to you